Basel-anaya/LoreWeaver/README.md

 ```bash
 pip install -r requirements.txt
 ```
-5. Start Contributing: Work on your assigned task or propose a new one.
+5. Start Contributing: propose a new task.
 Follow the coding style guidelines.

 6. Commit Changes: Commit your changes to your branch.